What does status code 419 Page Expired mean?

 • Avoid sending frontend requests while the server-side session has already expired

 In JavaScript apps, it often happens after a period of inactivity: the user stays on a page, later clicks "save," and the server says 419 because the token or session is no longer correct.
+With scalable Cloud Hosting prevent sessions from expiring or being lost too quickly.

 In conclusion